openssl/technical-policies/policies/coding-style.md

 commas for multiple data declarations).
 This leaves you room for a small comment on each item, explaining its use.

+In an effort to better translate our source code into documentation that is more easily understandable to future developers, please also consider adding Doxygen style comments to any function/data structures/macros/etc that you alter or create in the development of patches for OpenSSL.
+The intent is to provide a more robust set of documentation for our entire code base (with particular focus on our internal functions and data structures).

 ## Chapter 9: Macros and Enums

 Names of macros defining constants and labels in enums are in uppercase: